-The passenger restriction is lifted once you complete the six-month period or you reach age 18, whichever occurs first.
+The passenger restriction is lifted once you complete the six-month period or you reach age 18, whichever comes first.

-As the holder of a junior operator license, you are not allowed to drive a motor vehicle between 12:30 a.m. and 5:00 a.m. (see details in the Massachusetts User’s Manual ).
+As the holder of a junior operator license, you are not allowed to drive a motor vehicle between 12:30 a.m. and 5:00 a.m. (see details in the Massachusetts Driver’s Manual ).

 The restriction doesn’t apply if you are accompanied by one of your parents or your legal guardian.

 If you violate of this curfew, you may be charged with operating a motor vehicle without being licensed, which is a criminal violation.

 You may not use any mobile electronic device for any reason while operating a motor vehicle.
 The only exception is for reporting an emergency.